College Admission Testing

 • Make the senior year a time for more direct and specific preparation for college

-• Exempt CSU-ready students from taking the CSU placement tests or the SAT or ACT, thereby reducing testing time and expense for students.
+• Exempt CSU-ready students from taking the CSU placement tests or the SAT/ACT, reducing testing time and expense

-All 11th-grade students participate in EAP but must authorize the release of their test scores to the CSU and Community College System.
-Scores do not affect a student's application for admission.
-They are only used to determine a student's placement AFTER he or she has been admitted.
+All 11th-grade students participate in EAP, but must authorize the release of their test scores to the CSU and Community College System.
+Scores do not affect a student's application for admission; they are only used to determine placement after admission.

 Students will find their EAP status reported on the front of the Student Score Report.
 There are four possible EAP status levels: